sveltejs/v2.svelte.dev/README.md

 ## Note

-**This is the repo for the Svelte v2 site.** The Svelte v3 site lives in [the `site` directory of the main Svelte repo](https://github.com/sveltejs/svelte/tree/master/site).
+**This is the repo for the Svelte v2 site.** The Svelte v3 site lives in [the `sites` directory of the main Svelte repo](https://github.com/sveltejs/svelte/tree/master/sites/).

 ## Running locally